20 Common Travel Scams and How You Can Avoid Them

 Common travel scams on the bus

-1. a stranger helping you stow your bag above your seat while his accomplice picks your pocket or slashes your backpack.
+1. A stranger helping you stow your bag above your seat while his accomplice picks your pocket or slashes your backpack.

 3. While you are sleeping, you wake up to find all your belongings gone.